christianhujer/christianhujer.github.io/_posts/2015-07-07-Sharing-Experiences-with-libav.md

 ## Delay between Audio and Video

-It seems that the Audio and Video streams are not in sync.
+<del>It seems that the Audio and Video streams are not in sync.
 They start recording with offsets to each other.
 This is a serious issue, as it would mean that video editing involves sound synchronization.
 Sound synchronization is a step which I would like to skip when editing the videos.
-Cutting is enough.
+Cutting is enough.</del>

-With the help of the `libav` developers, I've been trying various things, including a few edits to the source code.
+<del>With the help of the `libav` developers, I've been trying various things, including a few edits to the source code.
-However, I haven't succeeded yet in getting audio and video recorded synchronously.
+However, I haven't succeeded yet in getting audio and video recorded synchronously.</del>

+<ins>Update 2015-07-28: After replacing Kubuntu 14.10 with Kubuntu 15.04, this problem is gone.</ins>

 # Conclusion